 When you work with an experienced surgeon, he will let you know what to expect from the procedure, provide you with patient references and review your health and medical history.
 You will be told to stop smoking for a few weeks before the injections and after and the surgeon will let you know if any medications need to be avoided in the weeks leading up to and after the surgery.

-Dr. George Bitar and Dr. Robert Centeno, at the Bitar Cosmetic Surgery Institute near Washington, DC, take your health very seriously.
-To learn more about the Brazilian butt lift procedure offered at their practice, call (703) 206-0506 for a consultation today.
+Dr. George Bitar, at the Bitar Cosmetic Surgery Institute near Washington, DC, take your health very seriously.
+To learn more about the Brazilian butt lift procedure, call (703) 206-0506 for a consultation today.

 George Bitar, MD, FACS is an award-winning, board-certified cosmetic and reconstructive plastic surgeon, the Founder and Medical Director of Bitar Cosmetic Surgery Institute in Virginia.
 He specializes in the latest surgical and minimally invasive techniques to scar management and reduction.
 Dr. Bitar is involved in groundbreaking research and education in plastic surgery and has authored numerous articles, abstracts, and chapters.